BSC-ES/providentia/docs/source/Dashboard.md

 The drop-down menu of the available networks shows the names of the networks that have available data for the selected date range.

-`NOTE: The networks' data that are stored in /esarchive are **not** accessible from MareNostrum4.
+`NOTE: The networks' data that are stored in /esarchive are **not** accessible from MareNostrum 5.
 If you want to use these data, then you should run Providentia from **Nord3**.`

 #### Example